spryker/spryker-docs/docs/pbc/all/tax-management/202311.0/base-shop/third-party-integrations/vertex/vertex.md

 To start using Vertex in your project, you need to do the following:

 1. Make sure your project is ACP-enabled.
 See [App Composition Platform installation](/docs/acp/user/app-composition-platform-installation.html) for details.
-2. Make sure you use NET prices in your project, as Vertex app only works with NET prices, GROSS prices aren't supported.
+2. Make sure you use NET prices in your project, as Vertex app only works with NET prices.
+GROSS prices aren't supported.
 3. Get an account with [Vertex](https://www.vertexinc.com/).
 Contact the Spryker Support team or your Customer Success Manager if you need support getting a Vertex account.
 4. Install the Vertex app.
 See [Install Vertex](/docs/pbc/all/tax-management/{{page.version}}/base-shop/third-party-integrations/vertex/install-vertex.html) for details.
 5. Configure the Vertex app.
 See [Configure Vertex](/docs/pbc/all/tax-management/{{page.version}}/base-shop/third-party-integrations/vertex/configure-vertex.html) for details.